noodkhan/ML-Chapter_2-/README.md

-Perfect — now we can turn this into a **serious, professional README** because you actually have:

-> ✅ Training system
-> ✅ Inference system
-> ✅ Evaluation + visualization

-This is no longer a toy — this is a **full ML pipeline project**.

----

 # 🎬 Movie Rating Prediction System

 A complete machine learning pipeline that trains and deploys a model to predict IMDb movie ratings using structured movie data.